 Figure 2-5 Modify the IP Address

-6. Input the password and click the Modify button to activate your IP address modification.
+6. Input the admin password and click Modify to activate your IP address modification.

 The batch IP address modification is supported by the SADP.
 Refer to the user manual of SADP for details.